freeCodeCamp/freeCodeCamp/guide/english/data-science-tools/pandas/pandas-data-visualization/index.md

 <img src="https://github.com/harikrishnand/freecodecamp_images/blob/master/DF_fig_size.png" width="800" height="300" />

-`hist()` : hist fuction is used to plot histograms.
+`hist()` : To plot a histograms you can use the hist function.
 It takes the regular argument bin size as well.

 ```python